-Good camera is becoming a staple feature nowadays on a smartphone, but when it comes to a flagship model, it is totally a different story.
+A good camera is becoming a staple feature nowadays on a smartphone, but when it comes to a flagship model, it is a different story.
 Vivo, one of the aggressive Chinese brands will be releasing a flagship model to target video and photography enthusiast consumers.
-But before we go into detail of the camera features, let’s check first other specs that make this phone stand out.
+But before we go into detail about the camera features, let’s check first other specs that make this phone stand out.

 Body and Design

-The phone looks sophisticatedly premium, it has curved display with thin bezel.
-The frame is made of thin metallic design which makes it more premium and sleek.
-Also it has a curved display and a curved rear glass panel.
+The phone looks sophisticatedly premium, it has a curved display with a thin bezel.
+The frame is made of a thin metallic design which makes it more premium and sleek.
+Also, it has a curved display and a curved rear glass panel.

 The Vivo X50 Pro has a 6.56 inches AMOLED capacitive screen with a resolution of 1080×2376 pixels.
 Higher screen refresh rate is becoming a default feature on high-end devices, X50 Pro can give you a 90Hz refresh rate to satisfy the need of gamers.
 It is HDR10+ certified which is also a plus factor and advantage in the competition

 Chipset is a Qualcomm Snapdragon 765G that can support a 5G network with a peak download of 3.7Gpbs and a peak upload speed of 1.6Gpbs.
 It is Octa-core, with one 2.4 GHz Kryo 475 Prime, a 2.2 GHz Kryo 475 Gold, and six 1.8 GHz Kryo 475 Silver to complete it all.